dohoang1102/iTheme/README.md

 # iTheme

+### API Version 1

 ### Change the theme of your App in realtime

-The iTheme service lets you create themes for Apps online, this Framework plugs into the iTheme API, to get the Theme into the App.
+The iTheme service lets you create themes for Apps online.
+Here is a Framework that plugs into the iTheme API.

 Sections
 ------------